You need to confirm you are over the age of 25 and living in Scotland

 Your social media profiles might enhance your application and you can give links in your CV.
 But you do not need to.

 LinkedIn allows you to build a professional, online social media profile and connect.
-With LinkedIn Learning you can also choose from more than 16,000 courses to enhance your skill set.
-You can then add these skills to your profile and showcase your profile to employers.
+You can then add skills to your profile and showcase them to employers.

 If you have a different kind of online presence, such as a website, blog or online portfolio, your CV is a great place to mention it.